 But the grim past is not altogether in the past.
-This was brought home clearly while I was there in early December 2012 and out of the blue the old tensions flared up again.
+This was brought home to me clearly while I was first there in early December 2012 and out of the blue the old tensions flared up again.
 Not because of me, of course.
-It just so happened that on 3 December (the day I happened to arrived) the City Council decided to stop flying the Union Jack on the City Hall every day, but restrict it to only a few special days.
+On 3 December (the day I happened to have arrived) the City Council decided to stop flying the Union Jack on the City Hall every day, and to restrict it to only a few special days.
 The Unionists/Loyalists were outraged and staged a protest the same evening.
 At one point they even broke into the City Hall.
 I was blissfully unaware of all this, having narrowly missed the events and was by then sitting in a pub in a different part of town … until I was alerted to what was going on by a friend in Dublin who texted me suggesting that I tune into the BBC – adding a sarcastic "Welcome to Ireland!".
 Back in my hotel room I then watched the news coverage, shaking my head …

-Indeed, the enraged protests and riots sparked by Loyalist/Unionists carried on for weeks and months since then and it's still not over.
-Fears have been voiced that this may spiral out of control again.
-In addition to rioting, there have even been death threats, vandalism, injuries, and – most worrying of it all – bombs were planted again (e.g. in Catholic churches), though so far none have gone off and killed anybody.
-But this development is as nasty and baffling to the outsider as the whole Northern Ireland
+Indeed, the enraged protests and riots sparked by Loyalists/Unionists carried on for weeks and months.
+In addition to rioting, there have even been death threats, vandalism, injuries, and – most worrying of it all – bombs were planted again (e.g. in Catholic churches), though none went off and killed anybody.
+But this development was as nasty and baffling to the outsider as the whole Northern Ireland

 conflict has always been.
 One crucial difference to the past, however, is that on the party political front there is now agreement on all sides that the Peace Process must not be undermined by these recent outbursts of violence.